totalspectrum/spin2cpp/doc/general.md

 On the P2, reorder instructions to take advantage of cordic pipeline delays.

+### Aggressive load/store optimization (-O2, -Oaggressive-mem)

+Enables some more aggressive optimizations which attempt to track values and reduce the number of memory accesses.

 ### Experimental / new optimizations (-O2, -Oexperimental)

 Enables some miscellaneous optimizations that are new and hence slightly less well tested.
 Generally these should be pretty safe, but they're not quite ready for promotion to the default -O1.